 Many couples decide to write their own wedding vows to share as part of their ceremony – truly a special way to add a personal touch.

-- Are you going to write your wedding vows together as part of your planning process?
+- Are you going to write your vows together as part of your planning process?
 Or, surprise each other on your big day?
 The answer to this affects the entire creation process, so give it some thought, and take time to discuss it carefully.

 Caution: If you decide to surprise one another, be sure to alert your officiant so they don’t put together a complete version of the script and send that to both of you.